ropensci/vcr/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 43 reverse dependencies.
+* I have run R CMD check on the 45 reverse dependencies.
 Summary at https://github.com/ropensci/vcr/actions?query=workflow%3Arevdep Problems were found in checks, but were not related to vcr.

 --------

-This version xxxx
+This version fixes many bugs and adds some new features.

 Thanks very much,
 Scott Chamberlain